 Owner Can Sell Policy in a Viatical Settlement

 The owner is able to sell a policy for a percentage of the policies face value to a third party, before the insured person passes away.
 This is known as a viatical settlement.
 Only the owner has this right and does not need permission from the beneficiaries or the insured person.

 Owner Of Policy Can Be Same As Insured But Not Always

 The owner of a life insurance policy can be the same person as the insured, but this is not necessarily the case.
 In fact, it is not tax-efficient for the policy to be set up this way because when the owner and the insured person are the same the death benefit becomes taxable.
 If the owner and insured person are different, the benefit is not taxable as long as the owner and insured have been different for at least 3 years.
 Sometimes to avoid this issue ownership is given to a trust, and usually, the same trust is also listed as a beneficiary of the death claim.

 Owner Can Make Trades In A Variable Universal Life Insurance Policy

 A variable universal life insurance policy has different investment options, known as “sub-accounts”.
 The allocation of money into each sub-account is chosen by the owner, and only the owner has the right to reallocate money within the contract.

 Owner Must Have Insurable Interest In Insured Person

-The biggest fact to keep in mind is that the owner has all the control over a life insurance policy.
+The most important fact to keep in mind is that the owner has all the control over a life insurance policy.
 The owner has rights to the cash value, decides the beneficiaries, and can keep the policy active or not at their discretion.
-The owner and insured person can sometimes be the same, but are not necessarily the same person.
+The owner and the insured person can sometimes be the same but are not necessarily the same person.
 A policy can be owned by different types of entities.